Key Takeaways

 One potential drawback of outpatient therapy is the limited supervision compared to inpatient programs.
 Teens may not receive the same level of immediate support in a crisis, which can be a concern for those with severe mental health issues.

 Also, the success of outpatient treatment largely depends on the teen’s home environment; a lack of support or exposure to negative influences can hinder progress.
-It’s essential for families to provide a stable and nurturing environment to maximize the benefits of outpatient care.
+It’s important for families to provide a stable and nurturing environment to maximize the benefits of outpatient care.

 Comparative Analysis